Jobs & Opportunities

 KI is seeking a Jewish Educator to lead Shabbat youth services/programming on Saturday mornings (10:30-12) for the 2021-2022 school year.
 We are seeking a service leader for children ages 4 & Under.
 Responsibilities will include planning and leading the group in activities, prayers, song, and movement.
 The ideal candidate will be enthusiastic and engaging, with experience in Jewish education and a nurturing approach to young children.

 Although we are transitioning out of a year of Zoom services, and may continue to offer this occasionally, our goal is to primarily have this as in-person program.
 Activities should be Shomer Shabbat and in line with traditional Jewish practice.
-Please send a resume and a brief cover letter to Lisa Redisch, Director of Family Engagement.
+Use the button below to please send a resume and cover letter.

 Jewish Educator – Minyan Atid

 KI is seeking a Jewish Educator to lead Shabbat youth services/programming on Saturday mornings (10:30-12) for the 2021-2022 school year.
 We are seeking a service leader for children ages 8-11, grades 2-5.
 Responsibilities will include planning and leading the group in activities, prayers, song, and movement.
 The ideal candidate will be enthusiastic and engaging, with experience in Jewish education.
 Although we are transitioning out of a year of Zoom services, and may continue to offer this occasionally, our goal is to primarily have this as an in-person program.
 Activities should be Shomer Shabbat and in line with traditional Jewish practice.
-Please send a resume and a brief cover letter to Lisa Redisch, Director of Family Engagement.
+Please send a resume and cover letter via the button below!

 KI Religious School Teacher